Sterling silver jewelry has a long history. It also has a long history with us at Monica Rich Kosann.

 FINISHING THE STERLING SILVER JEWELRY PIECE

-Sterling silver pieces, whether as jewelry or items manufactured for the home (think flatware, barware or decorative objects) have always been associated with tarnish, a process wherein over time the sterling silver takes on a darker coloration having been exposed to certain elements in the air.
+As jewelry or as other items like frames, flatware, barware or decorative objects, sterling silver pieces have always been associated with tarnish, a process wherein sterling silver takes on a darker coloration over time after having been exposed to certain elements in the air.
 Once this happens, the piece would traditionally need to be polished using silver polish and a soft cloth.
-On all of our MRK sterling silver jewelry pieces we wanted to ensure that this would not happen, so early in our history we began finishing all our sterling silver styles with rhodium.
+Early in the history of our MRK sterling silver jewelry, we wanted to ensure that this would not happen, so we began finishing all of our sterling silver styles with rhodium.

-Rhodium is a precious metal that as of this writing is more expensive than gold.
+As of this writing and for its rarity, rhodium is a precious metal that is more valuable than gold.
 Once any of our sterling jewelry styles emerge from the finishing process above, rhodium is plated onto the design to protect it from tarnish.
-It can keep one's silver piece looking bright and fresh for years.
+It can keep one's silver piece looking bright and fresh for many years to come.

 HOW TO CARE FOR YOUR STERLING SILVER JEWELRY PIECE